automation-tasks-rs/cargo-auto/README.md

 cargo run -- release
 ```

+## TODO

+Get the username from git, to use it in Cargo.toml of new_cli

 ## cargo crev reviews and advisory

 We leave in times of danger with [supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack).